Elizabeth Goudge: Plagiarism of Goudge's work

 Early in 1993, Cranes' Morning by Indrani Aikath-Gyaltsen was published by Penguin Books in India, the author's second novel.
 In the US it was published by Ballantine Books, and enthusiastically reviewed in The New York Times and The Washington Post.
 For the latter, Paul Kafka called it "at once achingly familiar and breathtakingly new.
 [The author] believes we all live in one borderless culture."
 In February, the Times noted "magic" and "full of humour and insight", although it conceded that the "deliberately old-fashioned" style "sometimes verges on the sentimental."

 A month later, a reader from Ontario informed Hodder and Stoughton, publisher of Goudge's book The Rosemary Tree in 1956, that it had been "taken over without any acknowledgment whatsoever".
 Soon another reader informed a newspaper reporter and there was a scandal.

 When The Rosemary Tree was first published in 1956, The New York Times Book Review criticised its "slight plot" and "sentimentally ecstatic" approach.
 After Aikath-Gyaltsen recast the setting to an Indian village, changing the names and switching the religion to Hindu, but often keeping the story word-for-word the same, it received better notices.

 Kafka later remarked about his Post review: "There's a phrase 'aesthetic affirmative action.'
 If something comes from exotic parts, it's read very differently than if it's domestically grown....
 Maybe Elizabeth Goudge is a writer who hasn't gotten her due."

 Several months later, Indrani Aikath-Gyaltsen was dead, perhaps from suicide, but there were requests for investigation.

 Influence

 J. K. Rowling, the creator of Harry Potter, has recalled that The Little White Horse was her favourite book as a child.
 She has also identified it as one of very few with "direct influence on the Harry Potter books.
 The author always included details of what her characters were eating and I remember liking that.
 You may have noticed that I always list the food being eaten at Hogwarts."

 Adaptations

 Green Dolphin Country (1944) was adapted as a film under its U.S. title, Green Dolphin Street, and the movie won the Academy Award for Special Effects in 1948.
 (The special effects involved the depiction of a major earthquake.)
+The theme tune, composed by Bronisław Kaper, later became a famous jazz standard after Miles Davis recorded it in 1958.

 The television mini-series Moonacre and the 2009 film The Secret of Moonacre were based on The Little White Horse.